divakarsingh/lamp-php-mysql-backup/README.md

 # PHP-MySQL backup script for LAMP server

-This script takes backup of a LAMP server, taking home directory files and all of the MYSQL databases.
+This script takes backup of a LAMP server, taking the complete /home directory and all of the MYSQL databases.

 ## Brief
 The script makes use of FTP and RSYNC protocols for transferring database and web backups respectively.